-But in most cases, if you don’t read their posts, why have them on your friends list at all?
+But in most cases, if you don’t have anything to do with someone, why have them on your friends list at all?
 Sometimes it’s just better to cut the cord.
-Do you really need to stay connected with the guy who you had one class with two years ago?
+Do you really need to stay connected with the guy who you had one class with a year ago?
 Maybe you thought he was cute at the time, but you’ve since moved on.
 Or maybe you accepted friend requests of random people without giving it another thought, but now you regret having done so.

 1. Random Party Attendee

 You met this person once at your cousin’s friend’s brother’s party, had a quick chat, and after that, they sent you a friend request on Facebook.
 You accepted it because hey, you guys talked and apparently that means you’re now friends!
 Well, stop deceiving yourself.
 You don’t actually know that person nor are you going to ever meet again, either for platonic or romantic purposes.
 And yet months later, they are still in your feed.
 Time to let them go.